Christian Jost (geographer): Contributions

-He has been widely invited to give Conferences, Master or Doctorate seminars, or participate in international workshops and conferences (Québec several universities; Rio de Janeiro, UFF, 2011 as co-organizer of the first world Congress on Risks and civil security, invited by the Charles Darwin Foundation, Galapagos at the international Workshop on sustainable development of islands facing tourism; invited by Tioumen State University, Siberia, Russia, 2010 for an international workshop on sustainable development; Agadir and Fès, Marocco, from 2008 annually for Conferences and Master courses and student field tour; Cuba, Uni.
+He has been widely invited to give Conferences, Master or Doctorate seminars, or participate in international workshops and conferences (Québec Mac Gill, Laval universities, several years; Rio de Janeiro, UFF, 2011 as co-organizer of the first world Congress on Risks and civil security, invited by the Charles Darwin Foundation, Galapagos at the international Workshop on sustainable development of islands facing Tourism; invited by Tioumen State University, Siberia, Russia, 2010 for an International Workshop on sustainable development; Agadir and Fès, Marocco, from 2008 annually for Conferences and Master courses and student field tour; Cuba, Uni.
 La Havanna, 2007, 2008; Hawaii, Manoa Uni. & EWC; Mexico, UNAM; Sydney, Uni.
 Sydney, UNSW; Suva, USP, Fiji islands; Port-Vila, Vanuatu, etc.).

 Jost has also researched and written on other aspects of geography and ecology of the Pacific Ocean, and has worked, studied, and traveled extensively in Africa and Asia.